waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Journey

 ## Current Goals
-- [ ] Explore Ilex Forest (Primary)
+- [ ] Find the missing Farfetch'd (Primary)
-  - Investigate path north from entrance.
+  - Search the forest for the bird to clear the path north (blocked by Youngster).
 - [ ] Hatch the Mystery Egg (Secondary)

 ## Quest Log